DhavalDDT/botwot/README.md

 irc bot for ##wotmud

-be cure to edit botwot.conf.dist and put it at ~/.botwot.conf

-oyoyo is needed from https://code.google.com/p/oyoyo

 *  `botwot: compliment <nick>` - compliment someone
 *  `botwot: wiki <search term>` - search the wotmud wiki